काशी विश्वनाथ मन्दिर

 Post-Independence

-The puja of the Maa Shringar Gauri Temple, at the western side of the disputed Gyanvapi Mosque, was restricted after the demolition of the Babri Masjid in December 1992 due to the ensuing deadly riots that followed the demolition of the mosque.
-In August 2021, five Hindu women petitioned a local court at Varanasi to be allowed to pray at the Maa Shringar Gauri Temple.[15]
+The puja of the Maa Shringar Gauri Temple, on the western side of the disputed Gyanvapi Mosque, was restricted after the demolition of the Babri Masjid in December 1992 due to the ensuing deadly riots that followed the demolition of the mosque.
+In August 2021, five Hindu women petitioned a local court in Varanasi to be allowed to pray at the Maa Shringar Gauri Temple.[22]

 Prime Minister Narendra Modi addressing at the inauguration of Kashi Vishwanath Dham on 13 December 2021.

-In 2019, the Kashi Vishwanath Corridor Project was launched by Narendra Modi to ease access between the temple and the Ganges River, creating a wider space to prevent overcrowding.
-On 13 December 2021, Modi inaugurated the corridor with a sacred ceremony.[16]
+Narendra Modi launched the Kashi Vishwanath Corridor Project in 2019 to make it simpler to travel between the temple and the Ganges River and to create more space to prevent crowding.
+On 13 December 2021, Modi inaugurated the corridor with a sacred ceremony.[23]
 A press release by the government said that around 1,400 residents and businesses within the corridor's area were relocated elsewhere and compensated.
-It also said that more than 40 ruined, centuries-old temples were found and rebuilt, including the Gangeshwar Mahadev temple, the Manokameshwar Mahadev temple, the Jauvinayak temple, and the Shri Kumbha Mahadev temple.[17][18]
+It also said that more than 40 ruined, centuries-old temples were found and rebuilt, including the Gangeshwar Mahadev temple, the Manokameshwar Mahadev temple, the Jauvinayak temple, and the Shri Kumbha Mahadev temple.[24][25]

 In February 2022, the sanctum sanctorum of the temple was gold-plated after an anonymous donor from South India donated 60 kg of gold to the temple.[19]
 Flowers from the temple are recycled into incense by the biomaterials startup Phool.co.[20]